Light2Dark/quality-of-life/README.md

 # Malaysia Air Quality Data Pipeline

 Air quality data is collected from air quality stations and updated to a government API.
 This API is updated every hour but there is no public database to hold all that information for long-term analysis.
-This project aims to create an end-to-end data pipeline and a dashboard on the available data.
+Furthermore, existing datasets do not store information like pollutant types.
+This project aims to create an automated end-to-end data pipeline and a dashboard on the available data.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/19585239/233954611-cf04cf0b-36cd-4c5d-a3c7-e1fb9d2a90fc.png" height="350px"/>